bufbuild-ru/docs/docs/bufstream/auth/sasl/index.md

 #### Configuration

-The SCRAM admin's credentials consist of a username, hash function, and a password in either plain text or the salted form, along with the salt and iteration used for salting.To configure the SCRAM admin with a password in plain text:
+The SCRAM admin's credentials consist of a username, hash function, and a password in either plain text or the salted form, along with the salt and iteration used for salting.

+To configure the SCRAM admin with a password in plain text:

 1. Create a Kubernetes secret with keys `username` and `plaintext`.
 2. Populate the config below add it to `kafka.authentication.sasl` in your helm values.